 Google Search Console (GSC) is one of the most direct ways to see the backlinks Google recognizes for your site.

-- Examine external links: Within the “Links” section, you’ll find a list of external links showing you the sites that link back to you.
+Just head to the “Links” section of your GSC property.
 Click “Top Linking Sites” to get a list of domains linking to your content.

 Keep in mind that while GSC is an excellent tool for a peek into how Google perceives your backlinks, it comes with limitations.
-GSC only displays up to one thousand results.
+For example, GSC only displays up to 1,000 results.

 So, if your site has attracted a large number of backlinks, you’ll only see a snapshot and not the complete picture.
-But GSC does give you the closest representation of the backlinks Google currently sees for your site.
+But it can be a good free way for beginners to check their site’s backlinks.

-Semrush is a comprehensive suite of SEO and link-building tools.
+Semrush offers a comprehensive suite of SEO and link-building tools.

-You can use its backlink analysis features to discover referring domains, look at backlink types (text, image, form, or frame), and examine the top anchor texts associated with those backlinks.
+You can use its backlink analysis features to discover referring domains, look at backlink types (like text vs. image links), and examine the top anchor texts associated with those backlinks.

-Moz’s Open Site Explorer is dedicated to link analysis.
+Moz’s Link Explorer is dedicated to link analysis.
 As the creators of the Domain Authority (DA) and Page Authority (PA) metrics, Moz places special emphasis on the quality of backlinks.

 With their tool, you can find data about domain and page-level link metrics, identify the content on your site that’s attracting the most backlinks, and compare the backlink profile of your site to your competitors.

-- Trust Flow: the measurement of a site’s trustworthiness based on the quality of sites linking to it
+- Trust Flow: A measurement of a site’s trustworthiness based on the quality of sites linking to it

-Ahrefs offers the usual backlink auditing tools, with real-time updates.
-You can use this platform to explore referring domains, backlinks, and anchor text distribution.
+Ahrefs offers helpful backlink auditing tools, with real-time updates.
+You can use the platform to explore referring domains, backlinks, and anchor text distribution.
 One standout feature is the “Lost Backlinks” report, which helps identify links you might have lost.

 The Top 6 Strategies for Acquiring Backlinks